AnushkaPratap/Employee_RetentionProject/README.md

 Explore the project, gain insights, and make informed decisions to strengthen your organization's HR strategies.
 Your contributions and engagement are invaluable in our journey to optimize employee retention.

-Get Started: [Link to Getting Started Documentation]

-License: This project is licensed under the [License Name] License - see the LICENSE.md file for details.

 Thank you for visiting, and I look forward to your collaboration and feedback!